BA (Hons) (NFQ Level 8)

 - Twentieth-Century Drama.

-Choose from a wide range of specialist modules in different literary fields, including: Literature and Science, Architecture and Narrative, Yeats and the Arts, Theatres of Change, Global Science Fiction, Masculinities and Manhood, Contemporary Irish Women’s Poetry, Global Eco-Literature, Making Shakespeare, and many others.
-Students may choose to study abroad or apply for an Internship.
+- Deepen your knowledge by studying a dedicated range of English Literature modules in different literary fields, including: Literature & Science, Architecture & Narrative, Yeats & the Arts, Theatres of Change, Global Science Fiction, Masculinities & Manhood, Contemporary Irish Women’s Poetry, Global Eco-Literature, Making Shakespeare, and many others.

 International Study Opportunities